The Ultimate Florida Road Trip

 3. Miami.
 Drive east on Alligator Alley to hit Miami Beach.
 See what the hype is all about on the beaches of Atlantic Ocean!
 Watch the sunrise after staying up all night enjoying the nightlife.
 You can also Explore Palm Beaches in Florida.

 4. The Upper Keys.
 Head south and fall in love with the Florida Keys.
 Go snorkeling at Pennekamp State Park and sample key lime pie at one of the roadside stops.
 There are delicious seafood restaurants in Key Largo, Islamorada, and Marathon.
 Some of my favorites include Lorelai, the Islamorada Fish Company (it’s a chain, but this is a beautiful location!), and The Island Fish Co.

 5. Key West.
 If you’ve never been to Florida, you might not realize just how FAR Key West can be!
 It’s several hours south but it is SO worth the trip.
 The blue waters surrounding the 7 Mile Bridge will remind you just how beautiful Florida can be.
 When you make it to Key West, enjoy the restaurants and outdoor activities.
 Head to the lighthouse, the Hemingway House, or Fort Zachary State Park.
-I love Key West in December!
+After a day of adventure, you could look into treating yourself to a Key West Sunset Cruise and have a wonderful and relaxing time watching one of the most beautiful sunsets in the U.S. I love Key West in December!
 There’s small rocky beaches in the Keys — nothing like the sandy shores of the Gulf Coast!